Annelise Giseburt

 Areas of expertise: Environment, social issues

-Ability: English: Native; Japanese: Advanced (JLPT N1)
+Ability: English: English: Native; Japanese: Advanced

 Media: “Saving forests to protect coastal ecosystems: Japan sets historic example” (Mongabay; April 27, 2023)

-Favorite Thing About Living in Japan: What’s better than eating a huge okonomiyaki off the teppan in Hiroshima after a day of hard work or exploring with friends?
+What’s better than eating a huge okonomiyaki off the teppan in Hiroshima after a day of hard work or exploring with friends?

-Favorite Place to Visit in Japan: I enjoy learning about Japanese history and visiting “old” places from various periods.
+I enjoy learning about Japanese history and visiting “old” places from various periods.

-Favorite Place to Visit Outside Japan: Italy, Taiwan
+Favorite Place to Visit Outside Japan:

-What you have noticed has changed throughout your time living in Japan: I’ve seen gradual social changes, such as greater awareness of gender and climate issues.
+I’ve seen gradual social changes, such as greater awareness of gender and climate issues.